A CULTURAL

 ROASTING MEAT ON OPEN CAMPFIRES

 Contemporary methods of this type of cooking have existed throughout the centuries.
-The roots of roasting marinated meat over open fires, as we know it today, are traced back to ancient Greece.
-Historical documents suggest that ancient Greeks were practising cooking in the ‘kebab’ sense, as far back as the 5th century BC.
-Greek soldiers, mainly during campaigns of war, would butcher their allocated animal.
-They would then place sections of the meat on their swords and roast it on open campfires.
-Whilst this is mainly accepted for the conventional horizontal form of kebab preparation, the story of the vertical rotisserie is quite different.Â
+The roots of roasting marinated meat over open fires, as we know it today, trace back to ancient Greece.
+Historical documents suggest that ancient Greeks were practising cooking in the ‘kebab’ sense as far back as the 5th century BC.
+Greek soldiers, mainly during campaigns of war, would butcher their allocated animal and then place sections of their meat ontto their swords.
+They would then roast their meat on open campfires.
+Whilst this is mainly accepted for the conventional horizontal form of kebab preparation, the story of the vertical rotisserie is quite different.

 A RAPID DEVELOPMENT